barelyPirate/PornhubQuest/README.md

 ## for Linux, you can download the Linux version of ffmpeg and yt-dlp

-## Any issues? just copy and paste the Error in the new Issue.
+## Any issues? just copy and paste the Error in the new Issue. :left_speech_bubble:

-## This code works with any website which yt-dlp can download
+## This code works with any website which yt-dlp can download :sweat_drops:
 Pornhub

 Eporner